khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 However, sometimes new unsupported dtypes are discovered while testing too.
 So it is suggested to explore it both ways.

-It should be noted that :attr:`unsupported_dtypes` is different from ``ivy.invalid_dtypes`` which consists of all the data types that every function of that particular backend does not support, and so if a certain ``dtype`` is already present in the ``ivy.invalid_dtypes`` then we should not add it to the :attr:`@with_unsupported_dtypes` decorator.
+It should be noted that :attr:`unsupported_dtypes` is different from ``aikit.invalid_dtypes`` which consists of all the data types that every function of that particular backend does not support, and so if a certain ``dtype`` is already present in the ``aikit.invalid_dtypes`` then we should not add it to the :attr:`@with_unsupported_dtypes` decorator.

 Sometimes, it might be possible to support a natively unsupported data type by either casting to a supported data type and then casting back, or explicitly handling these data types without deferring to a backend function at all.

-An example of the former is :func:`ivy.logical_not` with a tensorflow backend:
+An example of the former is :func:`aikit.logical_not` with a tensorflow backend:

 .. code-block:: python